lixilinx/FilterbanksBestPractices/README.md

 SRC can be expensive and invokes extra latency.
 But, a time domain SRC may be unnecessary in many cases.
 [This example](https://github.com/lixilinx/PracticalFilterbanks/blob/main/spare_that_SRC.m) shows how we can save a 16KHz-to-48KHz SRC by analyzing with filter for 16 KHz design and synthesizing with the one for 48 KHz design.
 The trick is that [this code](https://github.com/lixilinx/PracticalFilterbanks/blob/main/low_latency_design_for_aec.m) designs the two filters from initial guess of the same shape, and thus they are compatible.

-Actually, resampling in the frequency domain could be easier (with a good FFT lib) than in the time domain when the conversion ratio is complicated, e.g., 44.1KHz-to-16KHz.
+Actually, resampling in the frequency domain could be easier (with the help of a good FFT lib) than in the time domain when the conversion ratio is complicated, e.g., 44.1KHz-to-16KHz.
 We just need to switch to the matched synthesis filters that are prepared in advance.
 The same argument applies to the analysis side.
 Most likely the SRC before filterbank analysis can be saved as well, just by switching to the analysis filters matching the original sample rate.

 ### Frequency shift on analytic signal only

 Frequency shift is a basic operation to cut off the acoustic feedback in systems like hearing aid and public address (PA) systems.
-I saw that many implementations shift the signals in the frequency domain.
+I have seen that many implementations shift the signals in the frequency domain.
 This practice is improper as the synthesis filters are not shifted accordingly, and this misalignment may cause artifacts like beats even with shift of a few Hz.
 [This code](https://github.com/lixilinx/PracticalFilterbanks/blob/main/frequency_shift_with_analytic_signal.m) shows a baseline practice: first split the signal into two analytic parts; then shift the low frequency part less, and high frequency part more.
-For this example, we see that the absolute normalized cross correlation between input and output reduces to about 0.1 for (2, 20) Hz shift and 0.0 for (3, 30) Hz shift, while without any audible artifacts.
+For this example, we see that the absolute normalized cross correlation between input and output reduces to about 0.1 for a (2, 20) Hz shift and 0.0 for a (3, 30) Hz shift, while without any audible artifacts.

 ### Remove the systemic phase biases

-One common neglect when dealing with the phases, say phase unwrapping, is to ignore the systemic or structural bias of phases for most natural signals.
+One common neglect when dealing with the phases, say phase unwrapping, is to ignore the systemic or structural bias of the phases for frequency domain signals obtained by a DFT filterbank.
 I summarize these biases in the figure below.
 Note that E here takes ensemble average, or time average for a stationary ergodic process.
-Generally, these systemic biases cannot be put into a single smooth function of frame and bin indices as the resultant partial differential equation (PDE) is inconsistent with arbitrarily fine grids of time and frequency.
-This inconsistency should not be a surprise: the phase representation is already succinct without assuming any further structures of the signals.
+Generally, these systemic biases cannot be put into a single smooth function of frame and bin indices as if assuming so, the resultant partial differential equation (PDE) is inconsistent with arbitrarily fine grids of time and frequency.
+This inconsistency should not be a surprise: the phase representation is already succinct without assuming any further specific structures of the time domain signals, e.g., a pure tone or a certain chirp.

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/nature_of_phase.svg" width="400" />